 Profit takers gain control dragging the index down

 Buyers take control at the 50% retracement level

 Many of you will be reading this passage with a degree of skepticism.
 Maybe even downright disbelief.
 If you still have your doubts, let’s take a look at the next chart:

 Let’s take a look at the point where the index bounced.
 It happened at the 50% retracement between the initial swing low at 3035.25 and the swing high at 3074.75.
-Moving towards new higher levels the swing high very quickly became a support level.
+Moving towards new higher levels, the swing high very quickly became a support level.
 The whole concept of the Fibonacci retracement theory is based upon a maintained trend.
 If you see an index moving higher very quickly, there is a good chance you will see natural retracement at some point.
 However, the trend might still be intact.
-Human nature suggests, as we mentioned above, those with large paper profits will look to protect these profits.
+As we mentioned above, human nature suggests those with large paper profits will look to protect these profits.
 On the other hand, those who missed out on the initial uptrend may feel that the 50% retracement gives them the perfect buying opportunity.
-They don’t want to miss out again and in this case, that’s the correct choice.
+They don’t want to miss out again, and in this case, that’s the correct choice.

 Have you ever wondered how many other traders are waiting to buy the same price level that you are?
 Let us say, for example, in the case of a 50% retracement from a relatively short-term spike in any asset/contract.
 Just look at the case above.
 Once the 50% retracement was complete, the bulls took over, and there was a relatively short sharp upturn.
 It was a deluge of buying orders, pent-up demand, or whatever else you like to call it.
 The point is, the rebound from this support level was robust.
 It did not just continue the initial uptrend, either.
 Tt was actually strengthened once the profit-takers had been shaken out.

 How to Use Fibonacci Retracements With Long-Term Trendlines